Skip to main content

 Your Data Never Leaves

-The enterprise sales objection we hear most often: "We can't send our data to a third party."
+The most common enterprise objection to AI automation: "We can't send proprietary data to a third party."

-Our agents don't need your data.
-They need your workflow logic.
+Automation agents don't need geodata.
+They need workflow logic.
 The difference is critical:

 SaaS ModelAgent Model

-"Upload your geodata to our platform""We never see your geodata"
+"Upload geodata to vendor platform""Geodata never leaves your environment"

-12-18 month security audit cycleRuns in your VPC from day one
+12-18 month security audit cycleRuns in your VPC3 from day one

 Pay markup on computeUse credits you already paid for